haraldkubota/tailscale-tf/README.md

 instance_ips = "ec2-13-112-16-13.ap-northeast-1.compute.amazonaws.com"
 ```

-You now have 2 EC2 instances: one in a private network (172.31.2.0/24)
+This builds 2 EC2 instances: one in a private network (172.31.2.0/24)
 which is the representative of all EC2
 instances in private subnets,
 and one in a public subnet (172.31.1.0/24) which contains the Tailscale gateway.

-Connect to the AWS Tailscale gateway with the SSH key you supplied (in main.tf):
+Connect to the newly created AWS Tailscale gateway with the SSH key you supplied (in main.tf):

 ```
 ❯ ssh -i ~/.ssh/aws ec2-user@ec2-13-112-16-13.ap-northeast-1.compute.amazonaws.com